 Did you find this information useful?

-- Manufacturer's PIL, Anafranil® 10 mg, 25 mg and 50 mg Capsules and 75 mg sustained release Tablets; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
-Dated August 2013.
+- Manufacturer's PIL, Clomipramine 10 mg, 25 mg and 50 mg Hard Capsules; Generics UK Ltd (trading as Mylan Ltd), The electronic Medicines Compendium.
+Dated April 2016.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.